 Tuberose Plant Info

-Learning how to grow tuberose in the home garden is simple; however, care of tuberose flowers after bloom requires effort, proper timing and storage of the tuberose bulbs (actually rhizomes), which must be dug up before winter in some areas.
-Tuberose plant info indicates the rhizomes can be damaged at conditions of 20 F. (-7 C.) or below.
+Learning how to grow tuberose in the home garden is simple, however, care of tuberose flowers after bloom requires effort, proper timing, and storage of the tuberose bulbs (actually rhizomes), which must be dug up before winter in some areas.
+Tuberose plant info indicates the rhizomes can be damaged at conditions of 20 degrees F. (-7 C.) or below.

 How to Grow Tuberose

 Plant tuberose bulbs in spring when all danger of frost is past.
-Place the rhizomes 2 to 4 inches deep and 6 to 8 inches apart, in well-draining soil in a sunny spot.
+Place the rhizomes 2 to 4 inches (5-10 cm.) deep and 6 to 8 inches (15-20 cm.) apart, in well-draining soil in a sunny spot.
 Note: Polyanthus lily likes hot afternoon sun.

 Keep the soil consistently moist before and during the period of bloom that occurs in late summer.

 Enrich poor soil with compost and organic amendments to increase drainage and texture for the best show of tuberose flowers.
 Best results of blooms come from the cultivar Mexican Single, which is highly fragrant.
-‘Pearl’ offers double blooms as big as two inches across.
+‘Pearl’ offers double blooms as big as 2 inches (5 cm.) across.
 ‘Marginata’ has variegated blooms.

 Care of Tuberose Flowers and Bulbs